anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 If you want to discontinue using this plugin; first, find out which posts and pages have used this shortcode.
 WP Admin > Pages > With [third] Tags.

-== Custom Processors ==
+== Custom Content Processors ==

-If you want to develop your own Content Processor, it is much easier.
+If you want to develop your own Content Processor, it is much easier now.
 Just create a tiny class file inside **classes/processors** as like one of the existing one.
+Simple examples are YouTube, JotForm and Gist processors.

 = Minimum requirements =